 Extend your education to far-flung destinations like Alaska and Mumbai through our faculty-led fieldwork projects, which provide practical experience in archaeology, bioarchaeology, scientific illustration or ethnography.

-Many anthropology students also secure internships at leading organizations such as:
+Many anthropology students also secure internships at leading organizations in the New York area such as:

 To apply for this program, submit the appropriate application requirements:

 All undergraduate students have the opportunity to apply for the following programs to expand their educational landscape: